Boson-Anyon-Fermion Mapping and Anyon Construction in One Dimension

+By such superposition, $\phi_{\rm any}$ satisfies anyonic statistics $\phi_{\rm any}(-x)=e^{i\alpha}\phi_{\rm any}(x)$ $(x>0)$.
+Eq.(\ref{superpose}) implies that the interaction of anyons is also the superposition of $U_s$ and $U_p$, where $U_s$ ($U_p$) just takes effect on $\phi_s$ ($\phi_p$) but not the other part.
+This is drastically different from Kundu's model with only contact ($U_s$) interaction, which is equivalent to a bosonic model with complicated double-$\delta$ potentials\cite{Kundu,Pelster2}.
+Generalized to lattice systems, the anyon interaction should involve both on-site (s-wave) and nearest-neighbor (p-wave) interactions, rather than simply the on-site one as in anyon-Hubbard model\cite{Kwan, Keilmann,Pelster1,Pelster2,Santos,Longhi,Wang, Gorshkov}.
+Next, we will show anyons can be engineered in physical systems with realistic two-body potentials.
+The key challenge is to find both s- and p-wave states in a single system and meanwhile hybridize them with a pure imaginary coefficient ($\sim i \tan(\alpha/2)$).

-Here we propose the system of spin-1/2 ($\uparrow,\downarrow$) Fermi gas\cite{footnote2}, where the spatially symmetric and anti-symmetric states can be supported simultaneously by manipulating the associated spin channels.
-Specifically, the s-wave interaction between $\uparrow$ and $\downarrow$ can support a spatially symmetric state in spin-singlet channel:
+Here we propose the spin-1/2 ($\uparrow,\downarrow$) system, where both spatially symmetric and anti-symmetric states can be supported by manipulating the associated spin channels.
+Take spin-1/2 fermions for example, the s-wave interaction between $\uparrow$ and $\downarrow$ can support a spatially symmetric state in spin-singlet channel:

-the p-wave interaction can support a spatially anti-symmetric state in spin-triplet channel:
+and the p-wave interaction supports a spatially anti-symmetric state in spin-triplet channel:

-Here $\Phi_0$ is the ground state of CoM motion.
+with $\Phi_0$ the ground state of CoM motion.
 Under a suitable symmetry breaking field, these two states can hybridize to result in anyonic states with fractional statistics, as schematically shown in Fig.\ref{fig_anyon} (a).

-To be concrete, we take two fermions ($\uparrow,\downarrow$) in a harmonic trap, with frequency $\omega_{ho}$ and typical length $l_{ho}=(m\omega_{ho})^{-1/2}$.
-Given the same s- and p-wave scattering length $l_s=l_p\equiv l$, the system supports both s- and p-wave molecules with degenerate binding energy $E_b$.
-We then turn on a weak spin-orbit coupling field\cite{soc_review}:
+To be concrete, we consider two fermions ($\uparrow,\downarrow$) in a harmonic trap, with frequency $\omega_{ho}$ and typical length $l_{ho}=(m\omega_{ho})^{-1/2}$.
+Further, we take the symmetry breaking field as a weak spin-orbit coupling\cite{soc_review}: